aprs438/aprs438.protocol/docs/source/index.md

 ESP32 firmware adhering to these compression protocols is provided as well:

-- GPS-tracker documentation
+- Tracker documentation
-- terminal documentation
+- Terminal documentation
 - i-gate documentation

 :::{caution}